Aircraft: Lighter-than-air

 Lighter-than-air aircraft or aerostats use buoyancy to float in the air in much the same way that ships float on the water.
 They are characterized by one or more large cells or canopies, filled with a lifting gas such as helium, hydrogen or hot air, which is less dense than the surrounding air.
-Other gases lighter than air also theoretically work, however, such gases also needs to be safe for human use (non-flammable, non-toxic).
+Other gases lighter than air also theoretically work; however, such gases also need to be safe for human use (non-flammable, non-toxic).

 Small hot-air balloons, called sky lanterns, were first invented in ancient China prior to the 3rd century BC and used primarily in cultural celebrations, although they also had military purposes.
 They, along with kites, were two forms of unmanned aircraft that originated from China.
-Kites were also used in the military, but unlike sky lanterns, their flight is caused by the differences of air pressure beneath and above the kite.
+Kites were also used in the military, but unlike sky lanterns, their flight is caused by the differences in air pressure beneath and above the kite.

-A balloon was originally any aerostat, while the term airship was used for large, powered aircraft designs — usually fixed-wing.
+A balloon was originally any aerostat, while the term airship was used for large, powered aircraft designs—usually fixed-wing.
 In 1919, Frederick Handley Page was reported as referring to "ships of the air," with smaller passenger types as "Air yachts."
 In the 1930s, large intercontinental flying boats were also sometimes referred to as "ships of the air" or "flying-ships".

 Lighter-than-air aircraft don't typically require a pilot's license in the United States.
 In most countries in Europe, standards for flying Lighter-than-air aircraft tend to be stricter compared to the United States.

 Heavier-than-air

 Heavier-than-air aircraft or aerodynes are denser than air and thus must find some way to obtain enough lift that can overcome the aircraft's weight.
-There are two ways to produce dynamic upthrust — aerodynamic lift by having air flowing past an aerofoil (such dynamic interaction of aerofoils with air is the origin of the term "aerodyne"), or powered lift in the form of reactional lift from downward engine thrust.
+There are two ways to produce dynamic upthrust—aerodynamic lift by having air flowing past an aerofoil (such dynamic interaction of aerofoils with air is the origin of the term "aerodyne"), or powered lift in the form of reactional lift from downward engine thrust.

 Aerodynamic lift involving wings is the most common, and can be achieved via two methods.
 Fixed-wing aircraft (airplanes and gliders) achieve airflow past the wings by having the entire aircraft moving forward through the air, while rotorcraft (helicopters and autogyros) do so by having mobile, elongated wings spinning rapidly around a mast in an assembly known as the rotor.